antimaf/browser-api/README.md

 ## Development

-The project structure is organized as follows:
+The project structure is organised as follows:

 ```
 browser-api/